-Clancy serves on the boards of several educational nonprofits, including Opportunity Solutions Project, an organization that promotes common sense reforms of government welfare programs.
+Clancy serves on the boards of several educational nonprofits, including, for example, Opportunity Solutions Project, an organization that promotes human dignity and self-reliance through compassionate and common sense reforms of public welfare programs.

 Clancy has a personal interest in what he dubs "renewing the promise of American life" through reforms rooted in common sense and the universal principles of the American founding.
 He advocates a return to a strictly limited central government and the traditional American policy mix of "balanced budgets, sound money, and no income tax," essentially the "full dinner pail" economics of eighteenth century Whigs and nineteenth century Republicans.